 Smart lighting also helps to improve safety in both public and private spaces.
 Systems can be programmed to simulate a presence in the home by switching lights on and off at predefined times, thus deterring burglars.

 By optimizing energy use and reducing maintenance requirements, smart lighting helps reduce carbon footprint and environmental impact.
-Intelligent systems also reduce light pollution by adjusting lighting to actual needs.
+Smart systems also reduce light pollution by adjusting lighting to actual needs.
 Solutions from EGLO enable lamps to be programmed to come on only when needed, thus reducing energy consumption and environmental impact.

 Comfort and well-being

 Smart lighting enhances user comfort and well-being by providing the right lighting for every situation.
 The systems can adjust color temperature and light intensity to create specific atmospheres, promoting well-being and productivity.
-Schneider Electric‘s intelligent lighting solutions, such as the FieldBus system, make it possible to create personalized lighting scenarios for different activities, improving user comfort.
+Schneider Electric‘s smart solutions, such as the FieldBus system, make it possible to create personalized lighting scenarios for different activities, improving user comfort.

 II.
-The components of intelligent lighting
+The components of smart lighting

 Sensor-based lighting: the connected floor lamp